ErnestasRaw/news_app/README.md

-# news_app
+# NewsApp

-News app that obtains articles from the newsapi.org.
+News app that obtains articles from the newsapi.org written in flutter.

 ## Getting Started

 ## Acknowledgments